-Table 4 Summary of morning and evening peaking factors, including seasonal and weekday/weekend variations.
-Peaking factors are reported in terms of average (mean) and median values across all dwellings, and including standard deviations and 95% confidence intervals (CI) around the mean value calculated using bootstrapping.
+Table 3 Summary of morning and evening peaking factors, including seasonal and weekday/weekend variations.
+Peaking factors are reported in terms of average (mean) and median values across all dwellings, and including standard deviations.

 3 Summary of analysis approaches

 This section summarises the different steps undertaken in the analysis of the meter data for the disaggregation of leakage and end use.
 The initial disaggregation was undertaken, where possible, for a 2-week period in Winter.
 This approach ensured a manageable record length, while capturing a snapshot of typical use for each household.
 Following the Winter analysis, this fortnightly analysis was extended to the other seasons.
 This enabled testing of the appliance characteristics to account for seasonal variations.
 Finally, the approach was applied to all seasons within the dataset for that dwelling.
 The key steps in the analysis undertaken for each dwelling are summarised below: